olgamurashova/SQL-Table-Friends/README.md

-## SQL Table Friends
+## SQL Queries

 ### General information

-This is an example of a basic SQL table that has been created using ``CREATE TABLE`` command and added/deleted data from it using ``UPDATE/ALTER/DELETE`` commands.
+This file contains a basic SQL table that has been created using ``CREATE TABLE`` command and added/deleted data from it using ``UPDATE/ALTER/DELETE`` commands.
+The file also demonstrates SQL query commands used to sort the data and create different outputs.

 ### Tools used

 + SQLite
++ Postbird
++ MS Word